dqmis/dl2/blog/blogpost.md

 </p>
 <br/>

+**LP -> LLM -> Logic program**: It proposes instead to burden the LLM with just grasping the problem and finding a logical representation of the problem.
+This involves identifying the relevant entities, facts, and rules within the problem statement, effectively translating human-readable text into a structured logical representation.
+We will give an example of such a representation soon.
+We will call this **Logic Programming (LP) prompting**.
+They also involve in-context learning where a few examples of such transformations into the proper syntax are prepended to the prompt.

+**Logic program -> Logic program solver**: Doing inference with this representation is not done with the LLM but with a symbolic solver that encodes our best theories of correct and efficient formal reasoning.
+If something went wrong at the previous step and the logic program can not be parsed by the solver, then as a 'backup' a random answer could be given or it could fall back on the baseline, direct prompting approach.

+**Logic program solver -> Answer** In the final stage, a final answer is decided.
+In our experiments this follows straightforward from the solver because we can let it generate logic programs that lead to a choice between the option.
+In the case of more open ended problems one could use a LLM to extract a legible answer from the output of logic program solver instead.

-### 2.1 Problem formulation
+### 2.1 Logic programs

+If you are deeply familiar with logic programming you may skip this section, because what follows is a quick introduction of refresher.
 Logic programming is a programming paradigm that is particularly well-suited for tasks involving symbolic reasoning and knowledge representation.
 It is fundamentally different from imperative programming in that it expresses computation through logical declarations and relationships rather than explicit control flow.
 In logic programming, problems are formulated as a set of logical statements, often in the form of predicates, which describe facts and rules about problems within a given domain.
 The most well-known logic programming language is Prolog.
 In Prolog, computation is driven by the engine's attempt to satisfy queries by systematically searching for and applying rules and facts.
 The declarative nature of logic programming often leads to more concise, flexible, and understandable code, as it allows programmers to focus on “what” needs to be achieved rather than “how” to achieve it.
 For example, below you can see a simple program that seeks to find which of the given birds can fly:

 ```prolog